nibuman/job_application_templates/README.md

 # job_application_templates

-CV and covering letter templates.
+CV and covering letter templates in `latex`.
 Based on the designs of [oresstokovenko](https://github.com/oresttokovenko/resume_templates) but changed to fit a UK CV format.

 ## Usage